Call us:

 Sometimes nothing is the hardest thing to do.
 Game of Thrones7e6: Beyond the Wall ***** Tyrion to Daenerys, HBO 2017

-Minimal art and Conceptual art the other two big movements in New York art of the ’60s after Pop art. ibid.
+Minimal Art and Conceptual Art the other two big movements in New York art of the 60s after Pop Art. ibid.

 [Donald] Judd: he’s one of modern art’s most powerful father figures: no-one can kill him.
 He’s certainly an authority for me boxes live on. ibid.

-Post-minimalism, a type of minimalism [Richard] Serra stands for, was minimalism that was curvy or scattered rather than square or cubified. ibid.
+[Richard] Serra was a mythic artist in the last ’60s movement of Post-minimalism … Post-minimalism, a type of minimalism [Richard] Serra stands for, was minimalism that was curvy or scattered rather than square or cubified. ibid.

-Emptiness: postmodern art of the ’70s and ’80s was an art where all the old meanings were drained out. ibid.
+Emptiness: post-modern art of the 70s and 80s was an art where all the old meanings were drained out. ibid.

 Nothingness: It is the beginning and the end of all creation.
 But what is it?
 Is empty space really empty?
 Or is it filled with hidden forces?
 Morgan Freeman’s Through the Wormhole s3e5: Can There Be Such a Thing as Nothing?
 Science 2012